 English Statement of Intent

 At St Anne’s CE Primary School, we strive to meet the needs of all pupils with a broad and balanced curriculum in English.
-In our school, we offer pupils a high-quality English education where all children have the opportunity develop a rich and varied vocabulary, the confidence and ability to have well-structured discussion and the ability to accurately use grammar.
-Through the delivery of the English curriculum, we foster independence and focus on developing resilient learners.
+In our school, we offer pupils a high-quality English education where all children have the opportunity develop a rich and varied vocabulary; the confidence and ability to have well-structured discussions; the passion and skills to be life-long readers and to communicate with control, skill and voice as authors of their own writing.
+Through inspirational delivery of the English curriculum, we foster independence and focus on developing resilient learners.

-Our curriculum covers all National Curriculum areas and has been developed so that all pupils are exposed to a diverse and rich variety of texts and authors.
-This means that all pupils have the opportunity to develop culturally, emotionally, intellectually, socially and spiritually.
-All of our children are taught to read through an engaging and robust synthetic phonics program, right from term one of Reception.
-Throughout our school, our children have regular opportunities to read to and listen to others; this requires courage and a continuing culture of respect.
-From EYFS to the end of KS2, a love for reading is harnessed; we provide nurturing opportunities right from early reading stages to guide children in their ever-growing passion for Reading both for pleasure and information.
+Our curriculum is designed so that all pupils are exposed to a diverse and rich variety of texts and authors so that all pupils have the opportunity to develop culturally, emotionally, intellectually, socially and spiritually.
+Our children have regular opportunities to read and listen to others.
+This requires courage and a continuing culture of respect.
+From EYFS to KS2, we provide nurturing opportunities to guide and inspire children so that they are volitional readers with a passion for reading for pleasure and information.

 In Writing, our children are provided with a high-quality, exciting curriculum.
 This curriculum teaches them to not only write fluently, but to write at length, for a range of purposes.
 English topics are skilfully planned so that they link with wider areas of the curriculum to contextualise learning and add purpose.
 We focus on developing resilient learners, who have the courage, to be explorative with their writing and learners that can confidently plan, revise and evaluate their writing, ensuring cohesion for the reader.
 Children are consistently taught spelling patterns and rules to enable confident and dynamic spellers.
 Through our teaching of spelling, children can accurately apply the relationship between letters and sounds (phonics), understanding of morphology (word structure) and orthography (spelling structure).
 We have consistently high expectations of handwriting and presentation which enables children to be proud of the work that they produce and showcase fluent, legible and joined writing.

-By the end of Key Stage 2, and in preparation for Key Stages 3 and 4, our curriculum for science aims to ensure that all pupils:
+By the end of Key Stage 2, and in preparation for Key Stages 3 and 4, our curriculum for English aims to ensure that all pupils:

 - develop the habit of reading widely and often, for both pleasure and information